ymekuria/capture/README.md

-#Capture
+# Capture

-A desktop screen capture and recorder app built using WebRTC, Electron, React. and Node.
+A desktop screen capture and recorder app built using WebRTC, Electron, React, and Node.